Cabinet of Sri Lanka: Powers and functions

 Constitutionally, the Cabinet of Ministers charged with the direction and control of the Government of the Republic and is collectively responsible and answerable to Parliament.
-Cabinet Ministers may table cabinet papers.
+Cabinet ministers may table cabinet papers.

 Meetings

-Cabinet meets on a regular basis, usually weekly on a Tuesday to discuss the most important issues of government policy.
+The cabinet meets on a regular basis, usually weekly on a Tuesday to discuss the most important issues of government policy.
 The president typically chairs the meeting and sets the agenda.
-All Cabinet meetings are held behind closed doors and the minutes are kept confidential.
-The Cabinet meets at the Old Parliament Building, Colombo.
+All cabinet meetings are held behind closed doors and the minutes are kept confidential.
+The cabinet meets at the Old Parliament Building in Colombo.

 Committees

-A Cabinet Committee comprises a subset of the larger Cabinet, consisting of a number of ministers who have responsibility in related areas of policy.
+A cabinet committee is a subset of the larger Cabinet, consisting of a number of ministers who have responsibility in related areas of policy.

 Administration

-The Cabinet offices, are located at the Republic Building and is headed by the Secretary to the Cabinet, appointed by the President.
+The Cabinet office is located in the Republic Building and is headed by the Secretary to the Cabinet, appointed by the President.

 Privileges of office

 Salary

-A Cabinet minister would receive a salary of Rs.
-140,000 (having been increased from 65,000 from January 2018); paid monthly from the respective ministry budget.
+A cabinet minister would receive a salary of Rs.
+140,000, which was having been increased from 65,000 from January 2018 and is paid monthly from the respective ministry budget.
 In addition, since all ministers are members of parliament they are entitled to allowances and benefits of parliamentarians.

 Official residence and office

-Cabinet Ministers are entitled to an official residence, as well as an office and personal staff allocated from his ministry.
+It had been the practice for Cabinet ministers to be allocated an official residence, usually from 31 government bungalows, which were Class “A” type quarters built by the British Colonial Government of Ceylon along Bullers Road (now Bauddhaloka Mawatha) in the 1930s to house senior government officers.
+These mansions have a large drawing room, dining room, office room, and four large bedrooms.
+Since the 1980s these were allocated to ministers as their official residences due to security threats and the surrounding area, including part of Bauddhaloka Mawatha was closed to the public.
+Managed by the Ministry of Public Administration, the National People's Power government as stated in 2024, these bungalows will not be issued to ministers or state officials.
+President Dissanayake has stated that ministers will not be given houses in Colombo in the future.

+Personal staff

+Each Cabinet minister has an office and personal staff of 15 paid for by their ministry which includes a Private Secretary, a Coordinating Secretary, a Press Secretary, and a Public Relations Officer.

 Travel

-Each Cabinet Minister is entitled to three vehicles, which includes an official vehicle and security vehicle provided and maintained by their ministry.
+Each cabinet minister is entitled to two vehicles, which includes an official vehicle and a security vehicle provided and maintained by their ministry.
 For domestic air travel, helicopters from the No. 4 (VVIP/VIP) Helicopter Squadron of the Sri Lanka Air Force are charted by the ministry.

 Security

-Traditionally security for the ministers have been provided by the Sri Lanka Police.
+Traditionally, security for the ministers has been provided by the Sri Lanka Police.
 During emergencies military units have been allocated to bolster security to certain ministers based on threat levels.
-At present the Ministerial Security Division is in charge of security of ministers.
+Currently, the Ministerial Security Division is in charge of security of ministers.

 Order of precedence

-In the Sri Lankan order of precedence, cabinet ministers are placed after the Former Presidents, but before Governor of the Province (within their respective province).
+In the Sri Lankan order of precedence, the cabinet ministers are placed above the former presidents but below the provincial governors (within their respective province).